c-skills/sniprobe/README.md

 Intro
 -----

-`c->skills research` has conducted some research about censorship blockings in certain countries.
+`c->skills research` has conducted some research about censorship blocking in certain countries.
 Our bros and anarchic noses over at [THC](https://blog.thc.org/the-iran-firewall-a-preliminary-report) have done so previously, too.
 Despite that our own observations differ a bit (what is possible on day N might be impossible on day N+1), they found out that at least in certain times the blocking is based on the SNI of the TLS session that is seen by the censor.

-According to our own tests, all major news sites ignore unknwon SNIs, so there is a chance to abuse SNI based blocking to make them think that you are visiting a *legit* site, while actually browsing behind the wall.
+According to our own tests, all major news sites ignore unknown SNIs, so there is a chance to abuse SNI based blocking to make them think that you are visiting a *legit* site, while actually browsing behind the wall.